trustdevelop/trustdevelop.github.io/README.md

 ## About

-ncaseTrust is a project developed by Alireza Rahimi and Amirhossein Shakery as part of a course called "Special Topics" under the supervision of Dr. Mohammad Hossein Cigari at the University of Science and Technology of Gorgan.
+ncaseTrust is a project developed by Alireza Rahimi and Amirhossein Shakery as part of a course called "Special Topics" under the supervision of Dr. Mohammad Hossein Cigari at the University of Science and Technology of Quchan.

 ## Description